digitalocean/logmatcher/README.md

 ### CLI

-In order to make this package more accessible to CLI tools an expression language is provided, which exposes the value matchers as functions. e.g:
+To make this package more accessible to CLI tools, an expression language is provided which exposes the value matchers as functions. e.g:

 ```